qvalentin/helm-ls.nvim/README.md

 # Nvim plugin for helm-ls

-A neovim lua plugin for [Helm](https://helm.sh/) adding additional features using [helm-ls](https://github.com/mrjosh/helm-ls/).
+A Neovim lua plugin for [Helm](https://helm.sh/) adding additional features using [helm-ls](https://github.com/mrjosh/helm-ls/).
-The plugin can be used as an alternative to [towolf/vim-helm](https://github.com/towolf/vim-helm) for neovim.
+The plugin can be used as an alternative to [towolf/vim-helm](https://github.com/towolf/vim-helm) for Neovim.

 The plugin is in early development.

 ## Features

-- Filetypes for Helm (including values.yaml files required for helm-ls)
+- File types for Helm (including values.yaml files required for helm-ls)

 - experimental: Overwrite templates with their current values using virtual text (See [Demos](#demos))